 "Uh, a coffee would be great," I said, following her into a huge, homey kitchen.
 The sideboards were all oak, and there was a huge chest freezer in a corner.
-The fridge was covered in photos of an old man, who I guessed was Greenfeld, all over the world, and of Ash, Adina and the blond man with a beautiful woman with Ash's flaming hair.
+The fridge was covered in photos of an old man, who I guessed was Greenfeld, all over the world, and of Ash, Adina and the blond man with a beautiful woman who shared Ash's flaming hair.
 Ash went over to a door I hadn't noticed in the corner and walked into a massive cupboard, lined with shelves filled with pasta, flour and God knows what else.
 She grabbed a jar of coffee and brought it out, flicking on the kettle and grabbing a mug from another cupboard.

 "So, how was school?" asked Ash conversationally.

-"Uh, it was alright I guess," I replied, trying not to stare at the way the sun coming through the window was making bronze and copper coloured strands in her hair glow.
+"Uh, it was alright I guess," I replied, trying not to stare at the way the sun coming through the window was making bronze and copper and gold coloured strands in her hair glow.
 "Nothing much really happened.
 Same as usual."

 "I want to know all about the usual," said Ash, her eyes lighting up.
 "I haven't really experienced normal before."
 She laughed and looked at me expectantly.